XinFinOrg/ifactor-poc/source/includes/_wallet.md

 # Wallet

-Ifactor has pre-integrated wallet with ERC-20 token standard.
+InFactor has pre-integrated wallet with ERC-20 token standard.
 When user signs up for the platform, a wallet address is created for the user.

 ## Get Balance